James Henry Pullen: Notability

 Queen Victoria accepted some of the drawings and Prince Albert received one Pullen had drawn of the Siege of Sebastapol in the Crimean War, based on newspaper accounts.
 He even attracted the interest of the Prince of Wales, future king Edward VII; Pullen referred to him as "Friend Wales."
 Prince Edward sent him pieces of ivory so he could carve them.
 This intricate object, made from ebony and rare timbers, features two ivory angels on one side which appear in conflict with a brass tongued devil attempting to haul the boat back.
 The ivory came from tusks given to Pullen by his patron, Edward VII, who took great interest in him and his endeavours.
 Pullen also created models of fantasy craft including The State Barge designed as a floating office for Queen Victoria, with a desk and miniature documents visible through the circular windows.
 Sir Edwin Henry Landseer sent engravings of his paintings to Pullen and his brother Arthur so they could copy them.

 Asylum superintendent John Langdon Down, after whom Down syndrome is named, gave Pullen a great deal of leeway.
 For example, he was allowed to eat his meals with the staff.

 Pullen's masterpiece is a model ship, a 10-foot long replica of SS Great Eastern, that he started in 1870 and spent seven years building; Pullen made all the details, including 5,585 rivets, 13 lifeboats and interior furniture in miniature, himself.
 In its maiden voyage the model ship sank for lack of buoyancy but Pullen repaired that flaw later.
 The model was exhibited in the Crystal Palace.

-Pullen also built a large, mechanical mannequin in the middle of his workshop; he would sit inside it, manipulate its face and appendages and talk through a concealed bugle in its mouth.
+Pullen also built a large, mechanical mannequin, now known as "James Henry Pullen's giant", in the middle of his workshop; he would sit inside it, manipulate its face and appendages and talk through a concealed bugle in its mouth.

 Legacy

+James Henry Pullen's giant, in the Langdon Down Museum of Learning Disability.

 After Pullen's death in 1916, his workshop became a museum of his work until the Royal Earlswood Hospital was closed in 1997.
 It is now an apartment complex.
 Pullen's model of SS Great Eastern may be seen, being part of the James Henry Pullen Collection including more of his designs and art work, in the Museum at the Langdon Down Centre, Normansfield, Teddington.
 In 2018, Pullen's work was the subject of a monographic exhibition at Watts Gallery – Artists' Village.
 Pullen's model of The State Barge was displayed at the Royal College of Nursing's exhibition A history of care or control?
 100 years of learning disability nursing.